AndersenLab/VCF-kit/docs/call.md

 ## Examples

+<small>__Note:__ Some columns removed from examples for conciseness.</small>

 __--all-sites__

 Shows all calls from Sanger and VCF.
+Will output every position that was aligned to reference from Sanger sequence and corresponding VCF calls.
-Notice the absence of REF/ALT calls below.
+Notice the absence of REF/ALT for sites not called in the VCF below.

 ```
 vk call DL238_sanger.AB1 --ref=WBcel235 --all-sites illumina_sequencing.vcf.gz